bxzSJX/AIRPO/README.md

 ## Project Overview

 This project implements a handwritten digit and letter recognition system based on the EMNIST Balanced dataset.
-The system supports recognition of handwritten digits (0–9) and letters (A–Z, a–k) using both classical machine learning methods and deep learning models.
+The system supports recognition of handwritten digits (0–9) and letters (A–Z) using both classical machine learning methods and deep learning models.
 A Streamlit-based graphical user interface (GUI) is provided for real-time user interaction, including drawing characters on a canvas or uploading images.

 The project demonstrates a complete machine learning pipeline, including data preprocessing, model training, evaluation, and deployment in an interactive application.